-In Early 1970s, use of alloplastic material was described for the treatment of severe end-stage TMJ disease or pathologic condition, where replacement of the entire TMJ complex, including fossa and the condyle-ramus unit was advocted.
+In Early 1970s, use of alloplastic material was described for the replacement and reconstruction of TMJ complex (including fossa and the condyle-ramus unit) in Severe end-stage TMJ disease.
 Several different alloplastic materials such as cast Vitallium with a polymethyl methacrylate head, 2 Proplast-Teflon-coated Vitallium,3 and Dacron/ Proplast-Teflon/ultra-high-molecular-weight polyethylene has been used to build these devices.